-Adding a patient advocate to your health team
+Adding an independent patient advocate to your health care team

 How does a patient advocate work?

 WE SUPPORT & ADVOCATE FOR YOU ACROSS ALL AREAS OF HEALTH CARE: